 Figure 5.8.1-1 Example of Smart Distribution Transformer Terminal work flow

-With the assistance of 5G system, it could reports massive energy data separately to multiple energy application platforms according to their requirements.
+With the assistance of 5G system, it could report massive energy data separately to multiple energy application platforms according to their requirements.
 And data from energy application platforms could also be sent to terminal through 5G network, no matter it is business data or management data.
-Typical interactive data includes fault / alarming events, switch state variation, device abnormal changes, remote control operation, electrical analog data, meter reading data, topology relationship, decision-making information, edge computing conclusion, equipment OA&M data, remote upgrading, scheduled communication, etc. Some of this data is event triggered and required a high priority real-time communication while others may need a regular latency but broad bandwidth channel to fit their demands.
+Typical interactive data includes fault / alarming events, switch state variation, device abnormal changes, remote control operation, electrical analog data, meter reading data, topology relationship, decision-making information, edge computing conclusion, equipment OA&M data, remote upgrading, scheduled communication, etc. Some of this data is event triggered and requires a high priority for real-time communication while others may need a regular latency but broad bandwidth channel to fit their demands.

 The energy application platform could be connection management platform (AKA IoT platform), master station of distribution automation system and master station of electric energy data acquire system.
-In future, there might be more platforms that need to transfer data through the 5G network.
+In thefuture, there might be more platforms that need to transfer data through the 5G network.

-In general, the connections between the Smart Distribution Transformer Terminal and application platform are provided by 5G system, while the connections between energy end equipment and Smart Distribution Transformer Terminal are out of 3GPP scope.
+In general, the connections between the Smart Distribution Transformer Terminal and application platform are provided by 5G system, and the connections between energy end equipment and Smart Distribution Transformer Terminal may be provided by 5G system either.
+When they are 5G connections, about 300 ~ 500 energy end equipment are connected to a Smart Distribution Transformer Terminal.
+The average application layer packet data rate between the Smart Distribution Transformer Terminal and energy end equipment is less than 8Kbps, while the communication range is from 100m to 500m.
+In some cases, the data delivered to the Smart Distribution Transformer Terminal can be locally processed by the Terminal directly to improve working efficiency with the authorization of application platform.

-These energy applications and different data flows in one application require different communication services and different safety & isolation protection according to the Industry regulation.
-So, the Smart Distribution Transformer Terminal is required to isolate these energy data according to different application demands.
+These energy applications and different data flows in one application require different communication services and different safety & isolation protection according to the industry regulation.
+Thus

+, the Smart Distribution Transformer Terminal is required to isolate these energy data according to different application demands.

 5.8.2 Pre-Conditions